comet-toolkit/punpy/docs/content/punpy_standalone.rst

    ur_y, corr_y = prop.propagate_random(measurement_function,
           [x1, x2, x3], [ur_x1, ur_x2, ur_x3], return_corr=True)

 Here, the returned error correlation matrix will cover all dimensions of the associated uncertainty.
-If ur_y had shape (k,l), corr_y would have shape (k*l,k*l).
+If ur_y has shape (k,l), corr_y has shape (k*l,k*l).
-The order of the correlation coefficient elements essentially is for the flattened ur_y (ur_y.flatten()).
+The order of the correlation coefficient elements corresponds to the order for a flattened version of ur_y (ur_y.flatten()).

 Propagating uncertainties when measurements are correlated (within input quantity)
 ###################################################################################
-Sometimes the elements of an input quantity xn are not simply independent (random uncertainties) or fully correlated (systematic uncertainty), but rather a combination of the two.
+Sometimes the elements of an input quantity xn are not simply independent (random uncertainties) or fully correlated (systematic uncertainty), but rather something in between.
-In this case, it is possible to specify an error-correlation matrix between the different elements of the input quantity, which gives the correlation coefficient between the errors for different elements within the input quantity.
+In this case, it is possible to specify an error-correlation matrix between the different elements (at different coordinates/indices) of the input quantity, which gives the correlation coefficient between the errors for different elements within the input quantities.
 If the input quantity is one-dimensional of size (k), the error correlation matrix will be a matrix of shape (k,k).
 If the input quantity is two dimensional of size (k,l), the error correlation matrix will be of size (k*l,k*l).

+This error correlation matrix cannot be calculated from the uncertainties themselves (it is not the correlation between the values of the uncertainties or something like that) but instead required knowledge of how the measurements were done and the sensors used.
+It is a matrix that needs to be provided.
+Fur more detailed information on error correlation matrices, we refer to the `Guide to the expression of uncertainty in measurement <https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf>`_ and the `FIDUCEO website <https://www.fiduceo.eu>`_.

 If such an error-correlation matrix corr_xn is known for every xn, punpy can use them to propage the combined uncertainty::

    uc_y, corrc_y = prop.propagate_standard(measurement_function,